api3dao/contracts/docs/contracts/access/hashregistry.md

 This means that if the owner sets signers for a hash type, all signers must sign the respective hashes for them to be registered.

 While registering the signers, the array of signer addresses must be provided in ascending order.
-This implies that duplicates are not allowed.
+This implies that duplicate signers are not allowed.

 ### Setting the hash for a hash type